 Parents should expect to help their students develop routines to work in their courses, interact with teachers at the same level that they would in traditional courses, and reach out to teachers through all of the tools available (synchronous lessons, email, discussion boards, office hours, etc.).
 Parent supervision may be required in supporting students to help them turn in assignments on time.
 Parents will have separate Canvas logins which they can use to access course orientation videos, course materials and other pertinent information such as assignment due dates.

 Will the rigor or expectations change now that the courses are open to all qualified students and not exclusively for Davidson Young Scholars?

 Absolutely not.
 We are using the same curriculum-based assessment to ensure that all accepted students are appropriately placed in each course.

 Can I get a list of technology specifications for the course?

 Our courses are designed to work on most devices, but we highly recommend a desktop or laptop computer running either Windows or Mac OS for most coursework.
 Mobile devices and Chromebooks are appropriate for those rare occasions when a student needs to access a live session outside of his/her normal work space, but may provide a more limited experience.
 We will check out a drawing tablet to students as some courses will require handwritten work, and these tablets may be unusable or of limited use without a Windows or Mac based device.
-We use the Blackboard learning management system for course delivery, Microsoft Office 365 and GSuite for Education for productivity software, and Zoom for live sessions.
-Students will need a web camera and noise cancelling microphone or headset for live sessions.
+We use the Canvas learning management system for course delivery, Microsoft Office 365 and GSuite for Education for productivity software, and Zoom for live sessions.
+Students will need a web camera and noise canceling microphone or headset for live sessions.
 Since our live sessions do use audio and video streaming, a robust Internet connection is recommended.
 Algebra I students must have a graphing calculator.